Probing the three-body force in hadronic systems with specific charge parity: Theoretical Framework

 This shows that $a_0$ and $r_0$ are related to the scattering matrix $S(E')$.
 In general, the $S(E')$ is determined by the asymptotic behavior of the two-body wave function $u(r)$:

 where the momentum is defined as $k(E') = \sqrt{2\mu(E'-M)}$, with $\mu$ being the reduces mass of the two-body system and $M$ the corresponding mass threshold.
-The wave function $u(r)$ is be obtained by solving the two-body Schr\"{o}dinger equation $(T+V-E')u(r)=0$ using the Numerov method~\cite{Yalikun:2021bfm}.
+The wave function $u(r)$ is obtained by solving the two-body Schr\"{o}dinger equation $(T+V-E')u(r)=0$ using the Numerov method~\cite{Yalikun:2021bfm}.
 Here, the potential term $V$ corresponds to $C_a$.
 Therefore, using the values of $a_0$ and $r_0$, one can extract the values of $C_a$.
-In this letter, we determine $C_a$ using the scattering lengths $a_0$ and the effective range $r_0$ obtained from Lattice QCD simulations or invariant-mass distributions.
-For systems where reliable scattering lengths are not available, we estimate them based on symmetry.
+In this letter, we determine $C_a$ using the scattering lengths $a_0$ and the effective range $r_0$ obtained from lattice QCD simulations or invariant-mass distributions.
+For systems for which reliable scattering lengths are unavailable, we estimate them from symmetry arguments.